In-situ globular clusters in alternative dark matter Milky Way galaxies: a first approach to fuzzy and core-like dark matter theories: Extension to self-interacting and warm dark matter theories

 \subsection{Constraints on the DM free parameter}

 Here, we discuss the implications of our results in light of the existing constraints on the free DM parameters of the three theories.
-Galactic studies, such as the analysis of the thickening of cold stellar streams \citep{2018arXiv180800464A}, suggest $m_{22} > 1.5$, while studies of the MW disk indicate a boson mass around $m_{22} \sim 0.5 - 0.7$ \citep{2023MNRAS.518.4045C}.
-These results are in tension with some of the more stringent constraints derived from the Lyman-$\alpha$ forest, which limit the mass to the range $m_{22} =7 - 20$ \citep{2017PhRvL.119c1302I,2017PhRvD..96l3514K,2019MNRAS.482.3227N,2017MNRAS.471.4606A,2021PhRvL.126g1302R}.
-However, the latter rely on sensitive assumptions regarding the intergalactic medium, and their validity remains debated, especially due to the neglect of effects such as radiative transfer \citep{Hui17,Bar19, 2019MNRAS.489.3456G, 2020PhRvD.101l3026S,2023MNRAS.518.4045C,2024PhRvD.110d3534P}.
 According to Figure~\ref{fig010}, galactic-scale constraints favor the confinement of GCs, whereas large-scale constraints favor orbital expansion of clusters in MW-like galaxies.
 For dwarf galaxies, only galactic constraints are consistent with a modification relative to CDM in the dynamics of GCs.

 In order to alleviate the cusp-core problem while also satisfying observational constraints across different mass scales, SIDM models must feature a velocity-dependent cross-section that decreases with halo mass \citep{2016PhRvL.116d1302K}.
 A compilation of such constraints is presented in \cite{2024MNRAS.529.2327F}. \cite{2021MNRAS.503..920C} established that dwarf galaxies ($10^9\,M_\odot$) allow for SIDM cross-sections in the range $\sigma/m \sim 30$--$100\,{\rm cm^2/g}$.
 In contrast, for MW-like galaxies ($10^{12}\,M_\odot$), the allowed range is more constrained, typically $\sigma/m \sim 1$--$10\,{\rm cm^2/g}$ \citep{2025MNRAS.536.3338C}.
 These results confirm the necessity of adopting a velocity-dependent self-interaction cross-section in SIDM models to remain consistent with observations across different mass scales.
 According to Figure~\ref{fig010}, these constraints define the specific regimes where the orbital dynamics of GCs are expected to deviate most significantly from CDM predictions, both in dwarfs and MW-like galaxies.
 Therefore, GCs remain a viable probe of the nature of DM.